ibm-cloud-docs/vmwaresolutions/vcenter/vrw-overview.md

 The VMware® Regulated Workloads offering includes a secure-by-default architecture that follows the IBM unique policy controls framework.
 It also includes continuous compliance monitoring and the highest level of data encryption FIPS 140-2 Level 4.

 Review the following specifications before you begin.
-* The VMware Regulated Workloads offering is available in single-zone region topology and multizone region topology.
+* The VMware Regulated Workloads offering is available for both single-zone and multizone region topologies.
-* VMware Regulated Workloads are based on VMware NSX-T™ and VMware vSphere® 7.0.
+* VMware Regulated Workloads are based on VMware NSX-T™ and VMware vSphere® 7.
 * [Hyper Protect Crypto Services](https://cloud.ibm.com/catalog/services/hyper-protect-crypto-services), [KMIP for VMware](https://cloud.ibm.com/infrastructure/vmware-solutions/console/servicestandalonenew/KMIPAdapter), and [Direct Link Dedicated](https://cloud.ibm.com/interconnectivity/direct-link) are required for the VMware Regulated Workloads.
 Ensure that you order these services before you start your VMware Regulated Workloads order.
 * If you are planning to bring your own licenses (BYOLs) for the VMware components, ensure that you have the complete list of BYOL licenses that are required.
-* The uplink speed is set to 10 Gb.
 * Some of the services require configuration setup.
 Review each service and ensure that you configure its settings properly, as indicated.
+* The **Private network only** option is available for all clusters.
+The **Public and private network** option is available only for the edge services cluster.

 ## Options not available for VMware Regulated Workloads
 {: #vrw-overview-before-not-avail-options}